In this guide

 For context: Dropbox Business holds ISO 27001, SOC 2, SOC 3, and GDPR certifications - so it's not an insecure platform.
 The gap isn't in Dropbox's infrastructure security; it's in the document-level controls you need during a high-stakes transaction.

-Pricing is one of the biggest reasons founders default to Dropbox for due diligence.
+Pricing is one of the biggest reasons people default to Dropbox for due diligence.
 Traditional enterprise VDRs can cost thousands of dollars per month.
 But that's not the whole picture anymore.

 Note: Dropbox's per-user model means costs scale fast.
 A 5-person team on the Standard plan runs $90/month.
 A 10-person team pays $180/month.
 And you still don't get document-level analytics or NDA gating.

 The key difference: Ellty uses flat pricing rather than per-user billing.
-That means a 5-person founding team sharing a data room with 20 investors doesn't pay 25x the base rate.
+That means a 3-person team sharing a data room with 20 visitors doesn't pay 25x the base rate.
 You pay for the room, not every seat.

 People sometimes use these terms interchangeably, but they describe three different categories of tool.
 Here's how to think about them: